DHmeduni/VNTRPipeline/README.md

 ### Code
-All code used to generate the figures and analyses in this manuscript are available in this repository, in the `scripts` repo
+All code used to generate the figures and analyses are available upon request